hakobtp/blog/microservices/Resilience4j/Retry_with_Resilience4j.md

 ### Checked Exceptions

-Now, suppose we need to retry operations that can throw both checked exceptions.
+Now, suppose we need to retry operations that can throw both checked and unchecked exceptions.
 For example, calling  `userService.searchThrowingException()` may throw a checked exception.
 Because Java’s Supplier interface doesn’t allow checked exceptions, this will cause a compiler error.
 Instead, you should use Resilience4j’s